dwrobel/flatcam/README.md

 - updated the google-translated Spanish translation strings
 - fixed the layouts to include toolbars breaks where it was needed
 - whenever the user changes the Excellon format values for loading files, the Export Excellon Format values will be updated
+- made optional the behavior of Excellon Export values following the values in the Excellon Loading section

 13.09.2019